qpit/thorlabs_apt/README.md

 2. Check whether your python is a 32 bit or 64 bit version and install the corresponding [Thorlabs' APT software](http://www.thorlabs.com/software_pages/ViewSoftwarePage.cfm?Code=APT)

-3. Copy APT.dll from the "APT installation path\APT Server" to one of the following locations:
+3. Copy APT.dll from the "APT installation path\APT Server" directory to one of the following locations:
     - Windows\System32
-    - into the same folder as the installed thorlabs_apt
+    - into the "thorlabs_apt" folder
     - your python application directory

 **Known issues**